Direct and indirect spin current generation and spin-orbit torques in ferromagnet/nonmagnet/ferromagnet trilayers: First-principles calculations

 First, we consider the configurations in which the magnetizations of the two ferromagnetic layers are either parallel (P) or antiparallel (AP).
 The in-plane conductivity of such a trilayer depends on the relative orientation of the magnetizations (P or AP), which is the essence of the CIP-GMR effect.
-Figure \ref{fig:GMT}(b) shows the magnetoresistance for the Co$_4$Cu$_N$Co$_4$ trilayer defined, in the standard way, as $R=(G_{\text{P}}-G_{\text{AP}})/G_{\text{AP}}$, as a function of the Cu layer thickness (green symbols) for $V_m=40$ or 80 mRy.
+Figure \ref{fig:GMT}(b) shows the magnetoresistance ratio $R=(G_{\text{P}}-G_{\text{AP}})/G_{\text{AP}}$ for the Co$_4$Cu$_N$Co$_4$ trilayer as a function of the Cu layer thickness (green symbols) for $V_m=40$ or 80 mRy.
 The CIP-GMR exceeds 300\% in the system with $N=4$ and $V_m=40$ mRy and declines with increasing $N$ and increasing disorder strength, as expected.

-We then calculate the spin-orbit torque acting on the top layer in the P or AP configuration of this system as a function of the orientation of the magnetizations, which are always kept collinear: $\mhat_\two=\pm\mhat_\one=\mhat$ and the sign corresponds to the given configuration.
-Experimentally, this angular dependence could be measured by using two ferromagnetic layers of different thickness with sufficiently strong antiferromagnetic interlayer coupling and an external magnetic field to enforce both the orientation and the P or AP configuration.
-Because none of the layers has a fixed orientation in this case, the torques are characterized by Eq. (\ref{TorqueBilayer}) with the conventional orientation of $\FP$; for example, the dampinglike torque acting on layer $\two$ is $\torque_\two=\tau_\mathrm{DL}\mhat_\two\times(\FP\times\mhat_\two)$.
+We then calculate the spin-orbit torque acting on the top layer in the P or AP configuration of this system as a function of the orientation of the magnetizations, which are always kept collinear such that $\mhat_\two=\pm\mhat_\one=\mhat$.
+Because none of the layers has a fixed orientation in this case, the torques are characterized by Eq. (\ref{TorqueBilayer}) with the conventional orientation of $\FP$; for example, the torque acting on layer $\two$ is $\torque_\two=\tau_\mathrm{DL}\mhat\times(\FP\times\mhat)+\tau_\mathrm{FL}\mhat\times\FP$, where $\tau_\mathrm{DL}$ and $\tau_\mathrm{FL}$ are different in the P and AP configurations.
+By analogy with GMR, we define the \emph{giant magnetotorquance} (GMT) as $R_T=(\tau^\text{P}_\mathrm{DL}-\tau^{\text{AP}}_\mathrm{DL})/\tau^{\text{AP}}_\mathrm{DL}$.
+Experimentally, GMT could be measured by using two ferromagnetic layers of different thickness with sufficiently strong antiferromagnetic interlayer coupling and an external magnetic field to enforce both the orientation and the P or AP configuration.